GERMAN LANGUAGE EDITION OUT NOW, see below.

 Read an article about the design of the album cover on the sleeve art blog ST33.

 Authors: Simon Robinson / Stephen Clare.
 Simon has been a consultant on the release of Deep Purple archive material for EMI and other labels and has written extensively on the group over the years.
 His book on the story of one of America’s biggest one day rock festivals, The California Jam, was published in December 2012.
-Simon and Stephen are also working on a follow-up book about the story of the Machine Head album, due later in 2017.
+Simon and Stephen are also working on a follow-up book about the story of the Machine Head album, due early in 2018.

 ISBN : 978-0-9561439-6-9.
 168 pages, full colour, plus softback covers.